cipherboy/p/README.md

 e.g., `p g <file> [<key>]` fetches the given JSON key (if specified, otherwise, defaults to `password`) from the specified file.

-`p` is opionated in that it prefers metadata to be stored as JSON, while remaining compatible with the defacto standard of first line being the target password.
+`p` is opinionated in that it prefers metadata to be stored as JSON, while remaining compatible with the de facto standard of first line being the target password.
 Also, `p` insists that there's one right command to perform an action, unlike pass where the following are equivalent: